Update 2022-09-10.

 Programming Tools

-I used to do a lot of Web development in Perl, PHP and JavaScript on top of a Linux, Apache and MySQL (and to a lesser extent PostgreSQL) stack.
-I have not coded professionally since 2013, but I mess around with PHP when making changes to WordPress and create small Perl 5 scripts for personal use.
+I used to do a lot of Web development in Perl, PHP and JavaScript on top of Linux, Apache and MySQL (and to a lesser extent PostgreSQL) stack.
+I have not coded professionally since 2013, but I mess around with PHP when making WordPress changes and creating small Perl 5 scripts for personal use.
 The macOS Terminal app (for local or remote access to a Linux VPC) with vim, a highly configurable text editor that I have used since the 1990s, is included as “vi” with macOS and is my IDE of choice.
 I don’t need anything else.

 Photography